If You are Hazed

 - Leave the group.
 This is hard to do, but is always an option.
 Walking away from hazing takes strength.
 Don't believe it if anyone who tries to tell you that it is sign of weakness or that you weren't tough enough to hack it.
 Quitting when you are being hazed takes character.

 - Talk with a health care provider confidentially to help you sort out what to do.
-Gannett Health Services provides a number of services for students who have been involved in or affected by hazing.
-Learn more about how Gannett's services can be helpful to you or someone else.
+Cornell Health provides a number of services for students who have been involved in or affected by hazing.

 - Seek other support services as needed, including:

 - EARS (Empathy, Assistance, & Referral Service) Peer Counseling (255-3277)